 Engineering cell lines for rare disease research and precision therapeutics

 Want to learn about the latest research and development of cell models in rare diseases?
-Then join this virtual panel discussion to hear from industry experts.
+Then watch this virtual panel discussion to hear from industry experts.

 According to the US National Institutes of Health, there are approximately 7,000 unique rare diseases affecting approximately 350 million people worldwide.